-The Facebook page of a digital news channel The Thursday Times, shared a video (archive) of Kasim Khan speaking at the 46th meeting of the 61st Session of the United Nations Human Rights Council.
-The video was shared with the following caption with the following caption:
+The Facebook page of a digital news channel The Thursday Times shared a video (archive) of Kasim Khan speaking at the 46th meeting of the 61st Session of the United Nations Human Rights Council.
+The video was shared with the following caption: “Imran Khan’s son, Kasim Khan, attends a conference to revoke Pakistan’s GSP+ status with the European Union, calling into account “human rights violations”: specifically with regard to his father’s imprisonment.”

 Imran Khan’s sons’ campaign